At the moment, ABA Senegal offers daily services in our therapy space in Ouakam, Dakar. Limited home and school services are also available.

 Determining and fine-tuning the nature of our intervention model, schedule, and activities.

-Preparing to take on clinic clients, employees, and volunteers (determination of needs, setup of contracts, handbooks, & policies).
+Preparing to take on clinic clients and additional employees (determination of needs, setup of contracts, handbooks, & policies).

-Securing a location to house the clinic (rented)
+Securing a location to house the therapy space (rented)

-Making hires, staff orientation and training, as well as transitioning current clients to the center
+Making hires, staff orientation and training, as well as transitioning current clients over

 Networking and community grounding - Local: Connect with local special needs schools and centers, assess needs, and build relationships.
 Global: Connecting with wider-reaching entities and organizations such as universities, embassies, local and nonlocal nonprofits & NGOs and governmental structures, as well as other ABA programs in Africa.
 Additionally, finding opportunities to receive distance consulting and CEUs.